okken/talks/presentation.md

 ```
 Test cases moved to a variable
 ???
-I find it easier to read if I name the list.
+I find it easier to read if I name the list and move
+the list definition out of the decorator call.

 ---
 # Function Parametrization

-`test_5.py:`
 ```python
 *def many_triangles():
     return [ (90, 60, 30, "right"),